-In 2009, Lokey guided her team to a 28-20 mark and a spot in the NCAA regional tournament for the second year in a row – the only two NCAA appearances in school history.
-Lokey tutored four players, who were All-PSAC East that season, including second team All-American Erin MacNamee.
+In 2009, Lokey guided her team to a 28-20 mark and a spot in the NCAA regional tournament for the second year in a row.
+She tutored four players, who were All-PSAC East that season, including second team All-American Erin MacNamee.

-Tabbed with rebuilding the Golden Rams’ program seven seasons ago, Lokey has turned the Golden Rams’ diamondwomen into one of the top programs in the Eastern Division.
-Her efforts, have not gone unnoticed by the regional committee, who selected West Chester University for the 2008 and 2009 NCAA Division II regionals.
+Tabbed with rebuilding the Golden Rams’ program 10 years ago, Lokey has turned the Golden Rams’ diamond woman into one of the top programs in the Eastern Division.
+Her efforts have not gone unnoticed by the regional committee, who have selected West Chester University for the 2008, 2009 and 2013 NCAA Tournament.

 Lokey guided her charges into the regional tournament for the first time in 2008 where West Chester recorded its first NCAA Tournament victory by eliminating Bowie State in the double-elimination regional.